EU unveils power market reform to boost renewables

 The bill attaches a limit of 550 grams of carbon dioxide per kilowatt-hour to capacity mechanism for new plants from 2021 - ruling out their use for inefficient coal-fired stations.

+Existing plants will only have to comply with the measure from 2026 - drawing protests from Greenpeace, which said it gave a free pass for Europe's 280 old, coal-fired plants.

-Green groups, however, said an EU-wide renewable energy goal of 27 percent by 2030 lacked ambition and was undermined by weak rules forgoing nationally-binding targets.
+Green groups also said an EU-wide renewable energy goal of 27 percent by 2030 lacked ambition and was undermined by weak rules forgoing nationally-binding targets.

-Also at issue are plans to scale back the right of renewable energy producers to be the first to sell into the grid for new projects in EU nations such as Germany where renewables already make up a large share of the power mix.
+At issue are plans to scale back the right of renewable energy producers to be the first to sell into the grid for new projects in EU nations such as Germany where renewables already make up a large share of the power mix.

-In a move to allay concerns that changes could stifle investment, the bill maintains "priority dispatch" for existing and small-scale assets.
-Europe's wind lobby called the proposal "more good than bad".
+In a move to allay concerns that changes could stifle investment, the bill maintains "priority dispatch" for existing assets.
+Europe's wind lobby called it "more good than bad".

-Among the biggest losers are farmers producing crop-based biofuels, with the ethanol lobby saying it felt "betrayed".
-The Commission has taken a U-turn on policies to promote them; they have been criticized for taking land that should be used for food.
+The most vocal critics were farmers of crops used in biofuels, with French producers calling it a "death sentence".

-The draft law caps their share of fuels used in transport to 3.8 percent in 2030, envisaging instead electrification of transport and advanced biofuels from agriculture or forestry industry waste reaching 6.8 percent.
+The draft law caps their share of fuels used in transport to 3.8 percent in 2030 - halved from 2020's target - envisaging instead electrification of transport and advanced biofuels from agriculture or forestry industry waste reaching 6.8 percent.

+The Commission took a policy U-turn away from crop-based biofuels over criticism the same land was better used for food.

+But climate activists warn the plan does not do enough to ward off deforestation.

-(Additional reporting by Robert-Jan Bartunek in Brussels and Susanna Twidale in London; editing by Susan Thomas)
+Additional reporting by Robert-Jan Bartunek in Brussels and Vera Eckert in Berlin; editing by Susan Thomas and Alexandra Hudson